 - Reporting requires spreadsheet skills

-For companies under 50-75 employees, these limitations are manageable.
+For companies with a couple of hundred employees, these limitations are manageable.

 Building Your HR Stack with Lightweight Tools